2025 NetVUE Staff Seminar: Vocation Across Campus

 The nomination period for the 2025 NetVUE Staff Seminar closed on November 18, 2024.
 Up to 20 participants were selected by competitive nomination.
 NetVUE member colleges and universities may nominate one full-time staff member—in any division—at the assistant director or director level or the equivalent.
 Nominators must affirm that the staff member will be fully released from regular campus duties during the week of the seminar.
 Please note: staff who also hold a regular faculty appointment are not eligible to be nominated.
 Selected participants were notified in January 2025.
 If you are looking for information regarding the 2026 NetVUE Staff Seminar, click here.

-The seminar will June 16-20, 2025, at the Central Station Hotel in Memphis, Tennessee.
-Thanks to generous support from Lilly Endowment Inc., CIC will cover most seminar costs, including materials, lodging, and meals, and will provide a travel reimbursement of up to $800 per participant.
+The seminar took place June 16-20, 2025, at the Central Station Hotel in Memphis, Tennessee.
+Thanks to generous support from Lilly Endowment Inc., CIC covered most seminar costs, including materials, lodging, and meals, and will provide a travel reimbursement of up to $800 per participant.

 For questions about the seminar or the nomination process, contact Rachael Baker, NetVUE director of professional development, at (616) 526-7939 or rbaker@cic.edu.